chandachewe10/moneyunify-payments/README.md

 use Chandachewe\Moneyunify\Collections\GetPayments;

 $form = new GetPayments();
-$form->processForm();
+$form->processForm('YOUR MONEYUNIFY UUID HERE');
 echo $form->renderForm();
 ?>

+NOTE: Dont forget to replace your MONEYUNIFY UUID in the processForm() with the one you got From MoneyUnify ;
 3. Run that file and you will see a payments form.
-Enter details to collect payments!!!!
+Enter details to collect payments.
+Thats It!!!!

 ```